tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

   drop_na()
 ```

 Our data contains 22 columns of regressors with the 13 macro variables and 8 factor returns for each month.
-The panel ranges from January 1967 until November 2020.
-The table below provides summary statistics for the 10 industries such as the sample standard deviation and the minimum and maximum monthly excess returns.
+The table below provides annualized summary statistics for the 10 industries such as the sample standard deviation and the minimum and maximum monthly excess returns in percent.

 ```r